 Hen houses bought from produce stores are usually wooden enclosures or metal A-frame coops.
 Alternatively, if you choose to make your own there are a number of designs that can be used.
 For example: a deep-litter system with an enclosure at ground level, usually on concrete, and a deep layer of litter (rice hulls, sawdust or wood shavings) that is changed regularly to ensure it remains dry and friable.
 Hens love scratching around in the litter.
 Litter not only absorbs your hens’ manure but the mix of manure and litter can also make a great garden compost.
 Another type of chicken coop is a moveable pen that allows hens to eat insects, grass and seeds.
 This pen is then moved every day or two, so both the hens and the garden benefit.

 If your yard is suitable and other pets are safe around hens, you can let your hens range freely during the day and then at dusk close them in their house overnight — often they will be there waiting for you!
+To prevent hens from damaging your garden while they enjoy themselves enthusiastically scratching and foraging around in the dirt, particularly vulnerable areas could be fenced off.

 The hen house should be positioned so that the morning sun warms it but it is not too hot in the afternoon.
 It is important the hen house has shade with trees or an appropriate roof, particularly on the west side.
 If you choose metal, remember that it gives no protection from the heat; hens tend to prefer cooler temperatures and can experience heat stress if temperatures are too hot.
 If you can see your hens are panting, they are feeling hot.